 Another strategy to help your government RFP proposal response is to propose goals in higher numbers that what the government wants to see.
 However, you do not want to submit unrealistic goals.

 For example, if the government seeks 8% for HUBZone Companies, you want to shoot for a higher number in your proposal.
-The reason why you want to develop this government proposal writing strategy is that your competition could submit higher numbers and, therefore get a higher evaluation score.
+The reason why you want to develop this bdding strategy is that your competition could submit higher numbers and, therefore get a higher evaluation score.

 This can also create an opportunity for the government to trade for the “best value” consideration of your competition.

-When you comply with government small business subcontracting plan requirements in your proposal for federal contracts, you want to always develop strategies and realistic offers that your competition may not.
+When you comply with government subcontracting plan requirements in your proposal for federal contracts, you want to always develop strategies and realistic offers that your competition may not.

 You must always comply with the solicitation terms and study the evaluation criteria: However, you want to demonstrate in your government subcontracting plan requirements, or small business participation bid, how you will actually solicit subcontractor or otherwise attempt to meet the goals.
 One way is to advertise on your website for subcontracting opportunities.

 When you write government proposals, you always want to be aware of your obligations to meet the limitations in subcontracting rules.
 This issue usually surfaces when companies use small business subcontracting plan requirements to pass through a substantial amount of work.